USGS-R/river-dl/workflow_examples/readme.md

 **Things you may _want_ to change:**
-- `y_vars` - if you're output variables are different
+- `y_vars` - if your output variables are different
-- `out_dir` - so you're outputs are going where you want them to
+- `out_dir` - so your outputs are going where you want them to
 - other hyperparameters - such as (`dropout`, `hidden_size`, and learning rates)